HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION/README.md

 TESTING ENVIRONMENT
 -----------------------------------------------------------------------------------------------------

+    The vulnerable cluster and the attackers are on the same host.

-    On the same host we established a kubernetes cluster with deployments in the https://github.com/HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION-Deployments
+        - A kubernetes cluster is established by using the deployments in https://github.com/yigitsever/deployments.
-    For virtualization we used vagrant virtual boxes with a Nuclei Engine inside, as an attacker.
+        - Vagrant virtual boxes are used for virtualizing the attackers.
+            - A Nuclei Engine is used to implement attacks